 Personal data storage

-A Personal Data Store (PDS) helps individuals to gather, store, manage, use and share information needed to manage and organize ones life better.
-It provides the individual with tools to control what information one shares with which people and organisations, when.
-These data is originally created at some Data Souces and the data operator helps data to be integrated from multiple sources – harmonising, using and re-sharing it under the individuals control.
+A Personal Data Store (PDS) helps individuals to gather, store, manage, use and share information needed to manage and organize one’s life better.
+It provides the individual tools to control what information is shared with whom and when.
+This data is originally issued by a Data Souces and iGrant.io helps data to be integrated from multiple sources in the individuals device – harmonising, using and re-sharing it under the individual’s control.

-iGrant.io platform client SDKs enable a distributed app (dApp) which acts as a data source for individuals, who can aggregate and hold personal data from multiple data sources (for example in a data wallet) without storing it in the iGrant.io cloud.
+iGrant.io platform client SDKs and a decentralised PDS (dPDS) Data Wallet that acts as data source for individuals.
+In the dPDS models, the individual aggregates and holds personal data from multiple Data Sources without storing it in the iGrant.io cloud.
 Using iGrant.io services, individuals can grant permission and transfer that data to any Data Using Service in real-time or otherwise.
 An individual's personal data can be exchanged between different organisations based on the individual’s preference and all transactions are fully auditable.

-Using this model, Data Sources and Data Using Services are connected via the indiviual.
-This configuration reduces legal liabilities whilst enbaling greater control to individuals.
-As the person with the PDS is technically in the center of the data transactions, it can be considered also a highly human-centric approach for data transactions.
+Using this model, Data Sources and Data Using Services are connected via the individual.
+This configuration reduces legal liabilities whilst enabling greater control to individuals.
+As the person with the PDS is technically in the centre of the data transactions, it can be considered also a highly human-centric approach for data transactions.

-- Tamper-proof logging of all data agreements and data xchange enable multi-party trust handling via decentralised identifiers (DID) and verified credentials (VC)
+Tamper-proof logging of all data agreements and data exchange enables multi-party trust handling via decentralised identifiers (DID) and verified credentials (VC)

 Webhooks-based event dispatchers